juliangruber/update-pull-request-branch-action/README.md

 # update-pull-request-branch-action

-Update a Pull Request from its origin branch.
+Update a Pull Request from its base branch.

 After updating it waits until the branch has been successfully updated, as the REST api route [doesn't](https://developer.github.com/v3/pulls/#response-3).